vivchar/RendererRecyclerViewAdapter/README.md

-* Now you do not need to implement adapters for RecyclerView.
+* Now you do not need to implement adapters for RecyclerView;
-* You can easily use several types of cells in a single list.
+* You can easily use several types of cells in a single list;
+* You can reuse cells in different RecyclerView;
+* You can easily add a nested RecyclerView;
-* Using this library will protect you from the appearance of any business logic in an adapter :)
+* Using this library will protect you from the appearance of any business logic in an adapter :blush:

 ## Gradle
 from 1.0.10, AAR is distributed via jCenter.